City of Meridian Arrest Report May 26, 2023

 Auto Burglary

-At 4:04 PM on May 24, 2023, Meridian Police responded to an auto burglary in the 700 block of 24th Avenue.
-Entry was gained through a window.
+At 2:54 PM on May 25, 2023, Meridian Police responded to an auto burglary in the 5000 block of Highway 493.
+Entry was gained through a door.

 Residential Burglary